Enterprise Social Media API, Exportable Reports, and Agent Workflows

 What’s in production

 Apaya’s user interface is backed by API endpoints.
 API keys are available for approved enterprise surfaces.
-CSV and Markdown exports are live.
-Tenant-scoped enterprise API access, webhooks, asset imports, analytics exports, and custom integrations are scoped per customer use case.
+PDF, CSV, and Markdown report exports are live.
+Tenant-scoped enterprise API access, webhooks, asset imports, analytics exports, content generation, scheduling, publishing, and custom integrations are scoped per customer use case.
 Security review and access control are covered on the SSO and access control page.

 How API integrations get implemented